 An online medium is a place where brands and consumers connect and exchange value.
 Content and design are two of the most essential elements of effective marketing and sales performances, and yet there’s a lot of confusion concerning the collaboration between the two distinct but highly interconnected aspects.

-As a simpler explanation, many companies and single entrepreneurs find it hard to decide the sequence in which they work on their update.
+As a simpler explanation, many companies and single entrepreneurs find it hard to decide the sequence in which they work on their updates.
 The designers expect the content first and the writers expect a design to fit their words into.
 The pressing question is…

 Do they create the content first?
 Or the design?